ContentSquare/chproxy/config/README.md

 ## Why it was created

 We faced a situation when `ClickHouse` exceeded `max_execution_time` and `max_concurrent_queries` limits due to various reasons:
-- `max_execution_time` may be exceeded due to the current implementation deficiencies.
+- `max_execution_time` may be exceeded due to the current [implementation deficiencies](https://github.com/yandex/ClickHouse/issues/217).
 - `max_concurrent_queries` works only on a per-node basis.
 There is no way to limit the number of concurrent queries on a cluster if queries are spread across cluster nodes.

 This led to high resource usage on all the cluster nodes.
 We had to kill those queries manually (since `ClickHouse` didn't kill them by itself) and to launch a dedicated http proxy for sending all the requests to a dedicated `ClickHouse` node under the given user.
-Now we had two distinct http proxies in front of our `ClickHouse` cluster - one for spreading `INSERTs` among cluster nodes and another one for sending `SELECTs` to a dedicated node where limits may be enforced.
+Now we had two distinct http proxies in front of our `ClickHouse` cluster - one for spreading `INSERTs` among cluster nodes and another one for sending `SELECTs` to a dedicated node where limits may be enforced somehow.
 This was fragile and inconvenient to manage, so `chproxy` has been created :)

 ## Use cases